 A 1.5-quart-capacity stainless steel fondue pot with removable inner pot.
 Fondue forks are color-coded and feature cool-touch handles.
 Rim of the pot boasts notches to conveniently rest forks.
 Easy-to-use temperature control dial.

 Inconsistent temperature control—it either heats slowly or can easily burn cheese or chocolate.

-Big enough for eight fondue forks to be used at once.
-3 qt. bowl.
-Stainless steel construction looks great on counter tops.
+Big enough for 8 fondue forks to be used at once.
+Three-quart capacity pot.
+Stainless steel construction looks great on countertops.
 Comes with adjustable temperature control probe.
-Dishwasher safe.
-Comes with a three-year limited warranty.
+Dishwasher-safe.

 The fondue forks that are included in this set are very small.

 Sizable 3-quart-capacity fondue pot with a temperature range of 150 degrees to 400 degrees F. Non-stick interior lining is easy to clean.
 Pot features fork notches to hold forks while cooking.
 Includes 6 color-coded fondue forks.